The Note START HERE CHORD THEORY SONG TUTORIALS THEORY TECHNIQUE MUSICIANSHIP CHORDS & SCALES LIBRARY

 Subscribe to The Note for exclusive interviews, fascinating articles, and inspiring lessons delivered straight to your inbox.
 Unsubscribe at any time.

-A triad is a three-note chord that consists of a root, a third, and a fifth.
-For example, this is a C Major triad:
+Recall that a triad is a three-note chord with a root, third, and fifth.
+For example, here’s a C major triad:

 C Major triad on keyboard diagram with C, E, and G highlighted in red and labelled root, third, and fifth.

 “Sus” is short for suspended.
-So, to make a sus chord, we “suspend” the third in the triad and substitute it with the second or fourth note from the root.
+We “suspend” the third in the triad and substitute it with the second or fourth note from the root.

 When we substitute with the second, the chord is a sus2.
 When we substitute with the fourth, the chord is a sus4.
 Here’s a Csus2 and a Csus4 chord: